The Funeral took place on July 7, 2009. Celebrant was Peter Phelan

 He breaks promises

-Obamacare not repealed to something better in its place.
+Obamacare will not be repealed unless something better is in its place – the next day..
 (Just repeal Obamacare and we will work out the rest later.)

 He will build a border wall which Mexico will pay for.